Quatres hommes autochtones en habits cérémoniaux, à jouer un gros tambour en chantant

 National Indigenous Peoples’ Day

 National Indigenous Peoples’ Day is a national celebration of the heritage, diverse cultures and outstanding achievements of First Nations, Inuit and Métis throughout Canada.
-Huronia Historical Parks is proud to be a part of highlighting the achievements of Indigenous peoples through our education-focused celebration each year.
+Huronia Historical Parks is proud to be a part of highlighting the achievements of Indigenous peoples through our school-group-focused celebration on June 19 as well as our general public celebration on June 21.

 About National Indigenous Peoples’ Day